 Do MacWhisper and Infina work offline?
 Yes, both.
 MacWhisper processes files on your Mac, and Infina transcribes dictation on-device by default on Apple Silicon, so both work with no internet connection.

 How much do MacWhisper and Infina cost?
 MacWhisper has a free version and a Pro license at €64 one-time with lifetime updates (macwhisper.com, checked July 4, 2026).
-Infina is $99 one-time (at the time of writing) with a 7-day no-questions refund and an optional $10/month cloud add-on.
+Infina is $99/year (at the time of writing) with a 7-day no-questions refund and an optional $9.99/month cloud add-on.

 The bottom line

 MacWhisper vs Infina is not a fight, it is a fork in the road.
 Recordings in need of transcripts: MacWhisper, no argument from us.
-Live voice typing into AI tools, hands-free, on a Mac you own: Infina, and it is not close.
+Live voice typing into AI tools, hands-free, on your own Mac: Infina, and it is not close.